 Patients – particularly those with dementia or Alzheimer's – need to be monitored around the clock to ensure that they are kept safe.
 When allowed to wander freely through the nursing home, they can become disoriented and injure themselves.
 If a memory care patient leaves (or elopes from) the nursing home, the danger multiplies.Wrongful Death

 Unfortunately, any of these acts of neglect can quickly turn to tragedy as the frail elderly may not be able to describe or relate their discomfort or pain.
 It is the nursing home's responsibility to understand their ethical and medical duty of care to this vulnerable population.
 We are here to help families as wrongful death attorneys in cases of fatal neglect.

 Contact our nursing home negligence attorneys in Hanover serving Annapolis, MD and clients throughout the metro area

 If a family member has been injured as a result of nursing home negligence, Hartel, DeSantis & Howie, LLP can help you get them compensation for the harm they have suffered.
 We have provided answers to some Frequently Asked Questions About Nursing Home Negligence that may be of help to you.
-We encourage you to read them – then contact us online or call us at (443) 749-5111 to schedule a free consultation to discuss your case.
+We encourage you to read them – then contact us online or call us at (443) 749-5111 to schedule a free consultation for personal injury cases to discuss your case.
 Our phones are answered 24 hours a day.